Skip to main content

 PCU offers a sprinkler system check-up at no cost to high-volume water users who have averaged at least 14,000 gallons of water use per month over a three-month period.
 The program is available to single and multi-family homes and commercial businesses.

-To qualify, customers must meet these requirements:
+To qualify, Polk County Utilities customers must meet these requirements:

 • Be a PCU customer connected for at least 12 months.